-The ultimate guide to The Hitchhiker’s Guide to the Galaxy universe and everything
+The ultimate guide to The Hitchhiker’s Guide to the Galaxy books, universe and everything

 Don't panic!
-Jean Menzies has everything you need to know about Douglas Adams’s intergalactic Hitchhiker’s Guide to the Galaxy science fiction series.
+Jean Menzies has everything you need to know about Douglas Adams’ intergalactic Hitchhiker’s Guide to the Galaxy science fiction series, including each of The Hitchhiker’s Guide to the Galaxy books in order and what to read next.

-It’s been 42 years since the adventures of Arthur Dent, Ford Prefect and Marvin the Paranoid Android were first transmitted over the airwaves.
-Since then, Douglas Adams has written five science fiction books set in the Hitchhiker’s universe, and his world has inspired stage plays, TV shows and film adaptations, as well as an annual day of celebration.
-If you're not already up to speed, superfan Jean Menzies has everything you need to know about The Hitchhiker’s Guide to the Galaxy.
+October 2021 will mark the 42nd anniversary of the mind-expanding The Hitchhiker's Guide to the Galaxy books.
+First, the adventures of Arthur Dent, Ford Prefect and Marvin the Paranoid Android were transmitted over the airwaves.
+And then came Douglas Adams' five science fiction books set in the Hitchhiker’s universe, which have inspired stage plays, TV shows and film adaptations, as well as an annual day of celebration every 25 March.
+If you're not already up to speed, superfan Jean Menzies has everything you need to know about The Hitchhiker’s Guide to the Galaxy books.

 Can't get enough science fiction?
 Discover our edit of the best sci-fi books.

-2020 marks 42 years since The Hitchhiker’s Guide to the Galaxy was first aired on BBC radio.
+2021 marks 42 years since The Hitchhiker’s Guide to the Galaxy books were published.
 So what?
 42 years, you ask, what kind of anniversary is that?
 Well, allow me to tell you why this is the only anniversary that matters.

 How many The Hitchhiker’s Guide to the Galaxy books are there?

 After the radio show was originally broadcast in 1978, Douglas Adams adapted the story to novel format the following year.
-One book is never enough, not with this amount of imagination, however, and he continued to expand on his universe over the course of four successive novels.
+One book is never enough, not with this amount of imagination, however, and he continued to expand on The Hitchhiker’s Guide to the Galaxy universe over the course of four successive novels.

 All five books are available individually or bound up in what Douglas Adams dubbed his ‘trilogy in five’ (just go with it).

-In addition to the novels you can also read the original radio script itself; keep an eye out for small differences between the radio show and the books because there are a few . . .
+In addition to The Hitchhiker’s Guide to the Galaxy novels you can also read the original radio script itself; keep an eye out for small differences between the radio show and the books because there are a few . . .

 Of course, you could also try listening to the stories instead.
 Either pick up the original radio show or check out the audiobooks narrated by Stephen Fry and, later, Martin Freeman (both of whom you might recognise from the 2005 film adaptation).